8 Wonders of Kansas commerce

 The achievements of the aviation industry in Wichita are long-standing, ongoing, and show the significant impact Wichita has had world wide.

-For an excellent display on the history of Wichita Aviation visit:
+For an excellent displays on the history of Wichita Aviation visit:

 Kansas Aviation Museum